CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

            title = _("Pomodoro Timer Toolbar")
            self.pomodoro_timer_toolbar = PomodoroTimerToolbar(self, title)

-The second one is to create the actions corresponding to Start, Pause and Stop our pomodoro timer:
+The second one is to create the actions corresponding to Start, Pause and Stop our Pomodoro timer:

 .. code-block:: python